• Menu

 Denver’s Wings over the Rockies Air & Space Museum.
 Photo: wingsmuseum.org

-Occupying the original airplane hangers of the former Lowry Air Force Base, this unique museum highlights the history of aviation and space exploration.
-This larger-than-life museum offers visitors a chance to see aircraft, space, and rocketry exhibits that showcase the history of Lowry Air Force Base from 1938 – 1994.
-Immerse yourself in the experience with their flight simulators, perfect for the entire family to enjoy.
+Occupying the original airplane hangers of the former Lowry Air Force Base, the Wings Over The Rockies Museum highlights the history of aviation and space exploration.
+This larger-than-life museum offers visitors a chance to see aircraft, space, and rocketry exhibits that showcase the history of Lowry Air Force Base from 1938 to 1994.

-6. Molly Brown House Museum
+Molly Brown House Museum

 image of Molly Brown Museum

-Molly Brown Museum, photo by Wally Gobetz
+Molly Brown Museum, photo by: Wally Gobetz

 Step back in time with a visit to the Molly Brown House Museum.
 Before she became known as the “unsinkable Molly Brown,” as a result of her surviving the sinking of the RMS Titanic, Margaret Brown was a well-known socialite and philanthropist who bought this house back in 1894.
 Saved from demolition in 1970, this historic house is a unique representation of Denver’s history, women’s suffrage, and philanthropy.

-7. Forney Museum of Transportation
+Forney Museum of Transportation

 Forney Museum of Transportation Chevron Gasoline Truck